DirkJanJansen/Pandora-Enterprise_Resource_Planning/Program frontends translated to English/Readme.txt

 This means that frontends from  Mainmenu and submenus from Accounts are translated to English.

-I the coming period other submenu's will follow.
+In the coming period other submenu's will follow.

 To implement overwrite the existing programs with the translated ones.